Jadyngg19/What-Is-The-Weather-Like/README.md

 ## Usage

 To use the Weather Dashboard, enter the name of a city in the search bar and press enter or click on the search button.
 The dashboard will then display the current weather data and the five-day forecast for that city.
-To access past search data, click on the city you want to revisit on the laft hand side of the screen.
+To access past search data, click on the city you want to revisit on the left hand side of the screen.

 ![Image of the Whole Dashboard](./Develop/Images/Screenshot%202023-04-03%20at%208.32.20%20AM.png)
 ![Image of Past Searches Section](./Develop/Images/Screenshot%202023-04-03%20at%208.32.57%20AM.png)